Yuelonging/Charge-state-simulation-for-electron-beam-ion-trap/README.md

 #  Project struce
 This program consists of three classes: ElectronBeam, Element, Plasma.
-By pre-defining the parameters, you could simulate the charge state distribution in the with a given electron energy.
+By pre-defining the parameters, you could simulate the charge state distribution and ion temperature with a given configuration.

 ## The ion charge state
 In the following chaper, I will introduce the physical progress determing the charge state that hase been considered.